THE BEGINNING OF ALL GOOD HEALTH

 1. Improve digestion.
 Lacto-bacteria, as the name implies, help digest the lactose in dairy products, preventing lactose overload, and lessening problems with lactose intolerance.
 Lactobacteria also help with the absorption of valuable nutrients and stimulate peristalsis, the movement of food through the intestines that leads to regular bowel movements.

 2. Manufacture vitamins.
-Like rich soil grows vitamin-rich foods, lactobacteria produce B-complex vitamins, along with vitamin K.
+Like rich soil grows vitamin-rich foods.

 3. Manufacture nutrients.
 Friendly bacteria help manufacture essential fatty acids called short chain fatty acids (SCFA).
 These are valuable nutrients for intestinal cells.